Kingxukai/linux/Documentation/networking/arcnet-hardware.rst

   300----- 0 0 0 0 1 1 1 1
   350----- 0 0 0 0 1 1 1 0

-"0" in the above example means switch is off "1" means that it is on.
+"0" in the woke above example means switch is off "1" means that it is on.

 ::